Flex Tape has been shown to work effectively in a variety of situations. However, for best results, it should be applied the correct way.

 Using Flex Tape on a Hose

-For best results when using on a hose, apply a small piece of tape over the hole.
+For best results, when using on a low pressure hose, apply a small piece of tape over the hole.
 Then wrap another larger piece over the first layer.
 Add another layer if needed.
-Flex Tape may not work with all hoses, and is not recommended for applications with high water pressure (such as hoses in a car engine.)
+Flex Tape may not work with all hoses, and is not recommended for applications with high water pressure (such as garden hoses and hoses in a car engine.)

 If you have any questions, feel free to reach out to our customer service team at (833) 411-3539.